Things to Do in Reno, Nevada’s “Biggest Little City”

 Their cocktails could use some work, so I’d go with beer if you’re thirsty.

-If you have time for more than one pizza stop in your Reno travels, I could find myself feeling quite at home at DOPO Pizza & Pasta or Noble Pie Parlor.
+If you have time for more than one pizza stop in your Reno travels, DOPO Pizza & Pasta and Noble Pie Parlor were on my list.

 Reno has an excellent food scene no matter what you’re after.
 Here are a few that were on our list if the pizza cravings hadn’t gotten to us first: